 I didn’t stay long by the lighthouse because it was loaded with tourists taking pictures but I did stay by the tables and enjoy the view of the George Washington Bridge.
 It was making quite the racket as more cars are travelling over it again and on a sunny day offered some dazzling views.
 The breezes were amazing!

 Walking up the stairs to get to the upper level of the park is not for the faint hearted and I saw many people much younger than me get out of breath on their way up.
 One guy had to be about twenty and he looked like he needed oxygen.
 To me it was just a walk up and I continued to walk through the lower part of Fort Washington Park.
+In 2021, I could not believe how in much better shape I was that I handled it better.

 This part of the park faces Englewood Cliffs, NJ and the Palisades Park Highway on the other side of the river.
 There is no construction on that park of the river so it offers views on the cliffs and the woods that line it.